Meningitis in your words

 Percilla Ann Marie April-Hodge

-Our prayer is that they find a cure for Meningitis.
+Our prayer is that they find a cure for meningitis.
 But until then we are doing all we can to make people aware of the dangers of not getting vaccinated.
-We ask everyone we meet to join the Meningitis Movement.
+We ask everyone we meet to join the meningitis movement.
 And as our logo so eloquently states we strive to "advocate, educate, and vaccinate."

 Share the story